2005 Copa Libertadores

 The 2005 Copa Libertadores was the 46th edition of the Copa Libertadores.
+The final was contested between two teams from Brazil.
 The champion also qualified for the 2005 FIFA Club World Championship.

 It was the first time ever that two teams from the same country reached the final.
 This year's tournament was also the first Copa Libertadores to employ the away goals rule in knockout ties.
 São Paulo won the tournament, becoming the first Brazilian team to win the cup on three occasions.

 Preliminary round

 12 teams from 11 football associations dispute 6 places in the Group Stage.

 Team #1 was home in the first leg.

 Group stage

 The six winners from the preliminary round join the other twenty-six teams in the group stage.
 The top 2 teams in each group advanced to the knockout stage.

 Tiebreakers, if necessary, are applied in the following order: